Art: Sculpture / Installation / Performance

 Who Is Bruce Kauffman? is an anthology film that explores and celebrates Kingston, Ontario’s vibrant poetic community through the eyes of a poet impresario who manages to be both ubiquitous and elusive.
 Kauffman’s influence is broad and longstanding – if one proceeds from any given place on an imagined map of Kingston’s poetry scene, then Bruce will show up somewhere along the trail, humbly and unassumingly encouraging all local writers.

 Limestone is an excerpt from the feature length documentary, created from the vision of filmmaker Josh Lyon, in collaboration with the Kingston Stilters, and based on a poem of the same name by former Kingston Poet Laureate Helen Humphries.
+Just as Humphries’ poem speaks of the life within the rocks – of former sea creatures making up the mass of Limestone in the Kingston area – so this short poetry film blurs the perceptual boundaries between human and more-than-human.

 Poem & Voice: Helen Humphries